 “We’re on this journey for a reason,” Shepard says.
 “There’s a commitment somewhere deep down in us, and the Holistic Leadership Series made me take a look at why I do what I do, for whom I do it, and how I can commit to doubling down and doing it better.”

-The series features one two-hour webinar every three weeks beginning Thursday, January 26, and ending on June 15, 2023.
+The series features a two-hour webinar every three weeks beginning Thursday, October 19, 2023. through April 11, 2024.
 The series is limited to a cohort of 30 participants.
 The cost for this eight-part series is just $1,799.
 For information about the Holistic Leadership Series and to register, visit this link.
 Participants who complete the program will receive a digital certificate from IU Executive Education and Consulus.